sanity/Athena/README.markdown

 Overview
 --------
-Athena is a datastructure which allows you to store objects, associating each with a set of Strings, known as tags.
+Athena is an in-memory datastructure which allows you to store objects, associating each with a set of Strings, known as tags.
 You can then retrieve these objects by specifying a boolean query on the tags.
 The prototype implementation is written in Java.